sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 ## Extra lab exercise

-- ??How do you deploy to a different environment using GitHub conditional statement
+- How do you deploy to a different environment using GitHub conditional statement

 ## Challenge questions on routing